Saturday, December 24, 2011

 1972: Grand Funk Railroad played at Madison Square Garden in New York City.

 1972: The Moody Blues had another big album with Seventh Soujourn, #1 for a third week.
 Stanley, Idaho's Carole King remained at #2 with Rhymes & Reasons while Jethro Tull's new album Living in the Past moved up to battle the top two.
-Catch Bull At Four from Cat Stevens held on with the Temptations moving downward with All Directions.
+Catch Bull At Four from Cat Stevens held on with the Temptations album All Directions on this date pointing downward.
 The rest of the Top 10: Al Green's I'm Still In Love with You, Seals & Crofts were up with Summer Breeze, the new James Taylor--One Man Dog ran up from 16 to 8, Yes was headed in the opposite direction with Close to the Edge and Caravanserai from Santana remained at #10.

 1972: You didn't have to be smart to know where this song was heading--"You're So Vain" from Carly Simon up from 37 to 9 on this date.